The following text provides a detailed overview of the concept of secure remote access to IoT device via web, SSH and remote desktop.

 - How do I Secure my IoT Connection?

 - Why Connecting to IoT Devices Remotely Isn’t so Simple

 - IoT Device Security

 - Best Practices for IoT Security

 What is Remote Access in IoT?

 Secure remote access is one of the fundamental building blocks of the Internet of Things.
 Remote access in the context of the Internet of Things (IoT) refers to the ability to access and control an IoT device from a remote computer or device.
 Several techniques can be employed for this purpose, including Secure Shell (SSH), Virtual Network Connection (VNC), and Remote Desktop Protocol (RDP).

-End users want to access and manage their devices via web or mobile app, service partners need access to devices installed at remote locations, and product sup–port teams need to be able to log-in to devices installed at customer sites.
+End users want to use a web or mobile apps to access and manage their devices or control their equipment.
+Service partners need access to devices, installed at remote locations.
+Support teams need to be able to log-in to devices installed at customer sites.

 However, for this to work, the web browser on the client PC or mobile device must be able to create a network connection to the IoT device’s web server.
 This is only possible if the IoT device is located in the same network as the device running the web browser, if the networks containing the client and server are linked, or if the IoT device can be directly reached over the internet.